MerupalaPriya/AI-Powered-Health-Assistant/README.md

 4. Open a pull request for review.

 ## License
 This project is open-source under the MIT License.
-See the LICENSE file for details.